 The Banjë plant is expected to use the existing cofferdam structure, which is proposed to be raised to 175m above sea level.
 The dam is proposed to be an embankment dam with an impervious clay core and will be 80m tall.

 The Banjë reservoir is expected to have a surface area of 14.11 million square metres and power density of 4.57W/m².
 The powerhouse will feature two Francis units with a combined capacity of 64.6MW and is estimated to produce 252GWh of energy annually.

 The Moglicë plant is the upper and biggest of the three plants planned under the Devoll hydropower project.
-It will consist of 150m dam asphalt-core rock-filled structure, which is anticipated to be the world’s highest of its kind upon completion.
+It will consist of a 150m dam asphalt-core rock-filled structure, which is anticipated to be the highest of its kind in the world upon completion.

 The Moglicë reservoir will have a surface area of 7.21 million m² and power density of 23.74W/m².
-Its powerhouse will be located underground on the north bank of Devoll River.
+Its powerhouse will be located underground on the north bank of the Devoll River.
 Water from the Moglicë reservoir will be conveyed through a 10.7km-long headrace tunnel.
-The tailrace tunnel will be 900m-long and will be connected to the Kokel reservoir.
+The tailrace tunnel will be 900m long and will be connected to the Kokel reservoir.

 The Kokël dam will comprise an approximately 50m-high combined concrete and rockfill dam with a fixed crest spillway.
 The Kokel reservoir is proposed to have a surface area of approximately 710,000m².
 Water will be conveyed to the power house through a 300m-long headrace tunnel.

 The powerhouse will be equipped with two Francis units with a combined capacity of 36.2MW.
 It is estimated to have an average annual energy production capacity of 92GWh.